 Federal Drug Manufacturing – 21 U.S.C. § 841

 Drug manufacturing, distributing, and importing are all offenses under 21 U.S. Code § 841 that may be charged on the federal level and heavily pursued.
-In simple terms, this statute makes it a federal drug crime to knowingly or intentionally manufacture an unlawful controlled substance.
-It also provides harsh penalties for anyone who is convicted in a federal criminal court.
+This statute, in no uncertain terms, makes it a federal drug crime to knowingly or intentionally manufacture an unlawful controlled substance.
+This charge carries severe penalties upon conviction in a federal criminal court.

-A 21 U.S.C. § 841 drug manufacturing crime occurs when an individual, or group of people, actually produce, or attempt to produce, controlled substances.
+A 21 U.S.C. § 841 drug manufacturing crime occurs when an individual, or group of people, actually produces or attempts to produce controlled substances.
 The most common controlled substances include cocaine, fentanyl, heroin, and methamphetamine.

 One major distinction between a state charge and a federal charge is the penalties for a conviction.
-The penalties for a federal drug manufacturing case are substantially higher than a conviction for state court drug manufacturing case.
+The penalties for a federal drug manufacturing case are substantially higher than a conviction for a state court drug manufacturing case, potentially leading to severe consequences.

 Under 21 U.S.C. § 841, a federal drug manufacturing case could be filed against any person who is a participant in the drug production process.
 This would include any person who provides chemicals or equipment used to manufacture illegal drugs or a controlled substance.

-The statute also includes penalties for any person who is the manager of a drug manufacturing facility or even any person who makes an agreement to help in the drug manufacturing process.
+The statute also includes penalties for any person who is the manager of a drug manufacturing facility or even any person who agrees to help in the drug manufacturing process.
 A conviction for drug manufacturing has three levels of punishment depending on the amount of the substance and the type of substance.

-The mandatory minimums vary from ten years to life from five to forty years or from zero to twenty years in prison.
-If any of the drug manufacturing or distributing is occurring near a school or college, the penalties will be twice the maximum penalty.
+The mandatory minimums vary from ten years to life, from five to forty years, or from zero to twenty years in prison.
+If drug manufacturing or distribution occurs near a school or college, the penalties will be twice the maximum.

 In order to give readers more useful information about the laws on drug manufacturing laws, our federal criminal defense attorneys are providing a detailed review below.